JohnSnowLabs/spark-nlp/docs/_posts/HashamUlHaq/2021-05-17-sbiobertresolve_icd10cm_slim_normalized_en.md

 ## Description

-This model maps clinical entities and concepts to ICD10 CM codes using sentence biobert embeddings.
-In this model, synonyms having low cosine similarity to unnormalized terms are dropped .
+This model maps clinical entities and concepts to ICD10 CM codes using `sbiobert_base_cased_mli` Sentence Bert Embeddings.
+In this model, synonyms having low cosine similarity to unnormalized terms are dropped, making the model slim.
 It also returns the official resolution text within the brackets inside the metadata

 ## Predicted Entities